-People eating a “Western” diet — consisting of processed meats, grains, dairy, sweets, snacks, and pizza — are especially affected when it comes to sperm motility in comparison to those who eat a diet higher in chicken, fish, vegetables, fruits, and whole grains.
+People eating a “Western” diet — consisting of processed meats, grains, dairy, sweets, snacks, and pizza — are especially affected when it comes to in comparison to those who eat a diet higher in chicken, fish, vegetables, fruits, and whole grains.

 Go light on the processed stuff and eat more lean meats and whole foods.
 Try some of these foods and vitamins for a sperm boost:

 - Vitamin B-12.
 This potent vitamin is found in meat, fish, and dairy.
-It has all sorts of positive effects throughout your body.
+It has all sorts of throughout your body.
 Among other things, vitamin B-12 protects your sperm from inflammation and oxidative stress caused by harmful free radicals in your body.

 - Vitamin C. Eating more oranges, berries, potatoes, tomatoes, and spinach can all contribute to a higher sperm count.
 In some cases, it can even double it after a couple months.